sproutcore/guides/source/using_handlebars.md

 });
 </javascript>

-NOTE: For the remainder of the guide, the +templateName+ property will be omitted from most examples.
-You can assume that if we show a code sample that includes an SC.View and a Handlebars template, the view has been configured to display that template via the +templateName+ property.
+NOTE: For the remainder of the guide, the `templateName` property will be omitted from most examples.
+You can assume that if we show a code sample that includes an SC.View and a Handlebars template, the view has been configured to display that template via the `templateName` property.

-h3.
-Handlebars Basics
+### Handlebars Basics

 As you've already seen, you can print the value of a property by enclosing it in a Handlebars expression, or a series of braces, like this: